Verse: A Murder Mystery

 Taylor Mead (Taylor) is the infamous hoarder poet and former Andy Warhol movie star, who drops Jon and Angel an enticing clue.

-Bill Kushner (Bill) is the dead poet who held part of the famous manuscript.
+Bill Kushner (Bill) is the dead poet that Jon finds, who has part of the mysterious manuscript.

 OTHER CAST: Bill Kushner, Maggie Balistreri, Joelle Hann, Jyrki Ihalainen, Eileen Myles, Kurt Boone, Steve Cannon, Stacy Szymaszek, Jared Singer, Brian Moreland, Rolando Torrens, Jennifer Chapis, Susan Brennan, Ed Zeizel, Josh Goldfaden, Leonardo Novik and Boaz Novik.

 Watch the episodes for free at KOLDCAST.TV.
 KoldCast TV is the premium discovery site for Web-‐based programming.
 Their media player streams in both standard definition and high definition (720p and 1080p) in order to accommodate varying Internet connection speeds around the globe.
 Watch VERSE on a new cable network called YouToo TV.
 It is on a show called “KoldCast Presents” and premiering on Time Warner Cable, Comcast, Cox, and Brighthouse reaching 15 million subscribers.
 The network Call Sign is YOUTV.

 LA Webseries Festival Winner for Best Script in a Dramatic Webseries: Susan Brennan and Best Musical Score in a Dramatic Webseries: Shira Erlichman.
 Selected for 2011 International TV Festival in Los Angeles.